Clean Energy Ministerial: CEM Secretariat

-All CEM engagement, such as the organisation of annual ministerial meeting, support to Steering Committee and facilitation of the various initiatives and campaigns, is coordinated by an independent and multilateral Secretariat.
-At the time of the formation of the CEM in 2010, the Secretariat was housed within the US Department of Energy.
-In 2016 at the 7th Clean Energy Ministerial (CEM7) in San Francisco, CEM members "agreed to launch an enhanced effort called “CEM 2.0,” voting to increase the organization’s effectiveness by creating an international and multilateral secretariat to support CEM activities and move the Secretariat to the International Energy Agency".
-Since 2016, the Secretariat is hosted by the International Energy Agency (IEA) in Paris.
-Mr Christian Zinglersen assumed the role of the first head of the multilateral Secretariat supported by an international team in 2017.
-Mr Zinglersen was replaced by Mr Daniel Dorner as the Head of the CEM Secretariat in May 2020 who assumed the role of the second Head until December 2022.
-The new Head of Secretariat is under recruitment.
+All CEM engagement is coordinated by an independent and multilateral secretariat.
+At the formation of the CEM in 2010, the Secretariat was housed within the US Department of Energy.
+In 2016 at the 7th Clean Energy Ministerial (CEM7) in San Francisco, CEM members agreed to launch an enhanced effort called “CEM 2.0” voting to increase the organization's effectiveness by creating an international and multilateral secretariat to support CEM activities.
+The Secretariat moved to the International Energy Agency in Paris in the same year.
+Christian Zinglersen was appointed the first Head of Secretariat in 2017.
+Zinglersen was replaced by Daniel Dorner in May 2020, who held the position until December 2022.
+The current head of secretariat is Jean-François Gagné.